March 30, 2016

-This will be the 45th year that the legendary summer Yeast Genetics & Genomics course has been taught at Cold Spring Harbor Laboratory.
-(OK, the name didn’t include “Genomics” in the beginning…) The list of people who have taken the course reads like a Who’s Who of yeast research, including Nobel laureates and many of today’s leading scientists.
+For almost 50 years, the legendary Yeast Genetics & Genomics course has been taught each summer at Cold Spring Harbor Laboratory.
+(OK, the name didn’t include “Genomics” in the beginning…).
+The list of people who have taken the course reads like a Who’s Who of yeast research, including Nobel laureates and many of today’s leading scientists.

-This course (July 21 – August 10) provides a comprehensive education in all things yeast, from classical genetics through up-to-the-minute genomics.
-Things you’ll learn include:
+This year’s instructors – Grant Brown, Maitreya Dunham, and Marc Gartenberg – have designed a course (July 26 – August 15) that provides a comprehensive education in all things yeast, from classical genetics through up-to-the-minute genomics.
+Students will perform and interpret experiments, learning about things like:

 Scientists who aren’t part of large, well-known yeast labs are especially encouraged to apply – for example, professors and instructors who want to incorporate yeast into their undergraduate genetics classrooms; scientists who want to transition from mathematical, computational, or engineering disciplines into bench science; and researchers from small labs or institutions where it would otherwise be difficult to learn the fundamentals of yeast genetics and genomics.
 Significant stipends (in the 30-50% range of total fees) are available to individuals expressing a need for financial support and who are selected into the course.